Causation, Measurement Relevance and No-conspiracy in EPR: EPR from a phenomenological point of view

-The first thing to note is that our (classically) postulated common causes are Reichenbachian \emph{individual}-common causes.
+The first thing to note is that the postulated common causes are Reichenbachian \emph{individual}-common causes.
 (This is so by construction).
-This is to say, they are common causes which screen-off one, and only one, of the correlations.
-Consequently, the postulated common causes have a label which identifies the specific correlation (between flashing lights in our case, or the corresponding EPR outcomes in her case).

-Let us denote such a common cause, for instance, $\mathsf{C_{ij}^{ab}}$.\footnote{I am following here basically the same notation to that in the rest of the paper.
-I am just denoting the common cause of the classical correlations with a \textsf{ {serif}}~font~$\mathsf{C_{ij}^{ab}}$ instead of the usual \textit{italic}~$C_{ij}^{ab}$ in order to stress the fact that they are indeed different events.} We will then have:
+That is to say, they are common causes which screen-off one, and only one, of the correlations.
+Consequently, they will have a label which identifies the specific correlation, i.e.~$a, b= +,-$.
+On the other hand, each correlation found among our record notebooks data sets refers explicitly to a particular `joint experiment', which corresponds to the specific measurement operations carried out on both wings of the EPR-Bohm set-up.
+The postulated common cause will the be labelled accordingly as well, i.e.~$i,j=1,2,3$.
+Let us denote such an event as $\mathsf{C_{ij}^{ab}}$.\footnote{I am following here basically the same notation to that in the rest of the paper.
+Only I shall denote the common cause of the classical correlations with a \textsf{ {serif}}~font~$\mathsf{C_{ij}^{ab}}$ instead of the usual \textit{italic}~$C_{ij}^{ab}$ used in standard treatments of the problem in order to stress their exclusively classical origin.} We will have then:

-Note as well that the postulated common causes are not necessarily deterministic, i.e.~their occurrence does not necessarily entail that the corresponding outcomes will occur with certainty.

-On the other hand, our friend may recall that the common causes were originally postulated for classical correlations (between the different light flashes) and that she were led to think that the same common cause would explain both the classical correlations and the corresponding quantum ones.
-These observations ---perhaps the latter in particular--- seem to suggest that the $\mathsf{C_{ij}^{ab}}$ are events that somehow \emph{contain} or \emph{include} the measurement operations.
-In other words, \emph{measurement operations are causally relevant to the common causes}.
-This is indeed a remarkable feature of the postulated common causes, although far from controversial.
-Causal relevance of measurement may be motivated through the following example.

-Imagine the following fictitious situation.
-Suppose we have some identically looking spherical objects the nature of whose we would like to understand better.
-In order to do so we chose to measure something we call `elasticity'.
-Suppose for the sake of the argument that `elasticity' is a property that all objects have and which can only take on one of two possible values when measured, either `0' or `1'.
-Thus, when it comes to `elasticity' we can only find `0-elasticity' objects and `1-elasticity' objects.